4 Investment Research Insights AI Uncovered About Inflation

 Throughout 2020, executives have expressed a dichotomy: with COVID-19 shutdowns and stay-at-home orders, more people have joined streaming services.
 Simultaneously, established companies like Netflix were unable to create new content for their platforms despite massive budgets.

 Q3 earnings proved difficult for Netflix and Disney in particular.
 Netflix, which had previously dominated its first half predictions, saw slight downturns in revenue and new accounts.
 Disney noted the same problem.
-So, with more consumers returning to work and with COVID restrictions still cutting into content production, how will these streaming giants compete through the rest of 2020 into 2021?
+With more consumers returning to work, and with COVID restrictions still cutting into content production, how will these streaming giants compete through the rest of 2020 into 2021?

 It’s more important than ever to track industry disruption.
 Leverage AlphaSense to stay up-to-date on executive commentary and themes in technology by logging in or unlocking a free trial.